Setup the application

 RDMO development server

-After these steps, RDMO can be run using Djangos intergrated development server:
+After these steps, RDMO can be run using Djangos integrated development server:

 python manage.py runserver

-Then, RDMO is available on http://127.0.0.1:8000 in your (local) browser.
-The different ways RDMO can be deployed are covered in the next chapter.
-The newly installed RDMO instance is still empty, i.e. no questionaire or views are available.
+Then, RDMO is available on http://127.0.0.1:8000 (or http://localhost:8000/) in your (local) browser.
+The different ways in which RDMO can be deployed are covered in the next chapter.
+The newly installed RDMO instance is still empty, i.e. there are no questionnaires, attributes, views, etc. available.
 They need to be imported and/or created as described under Management.